AKSW/docs.ontowiki.net/VirtuosoBackend.md

 while virtuoso is not running.

 Also, make sure your Virtuoso is at least [[version 6.1.4|Deployment-Recommendations]].

+**IMPORTANT HINT:** Make sure that you activated **display_errors** (=On) in your php.ini.
+Please have a look into phpinfo and check whats the values of display_errors.
+If its off, go to /etc/php5/apache2filter/php.ini respectively /etc/php5/apache2/php.ini and set the value on your own.
+Otherwise you will not see the error above!

 #### Mac OS X
 To auto-start Virtuoso on Mac OS X 10.5 use a config file for the `launchd` service.
 It should be placed under `/Library/LaunchDaemons`.
 The following is an example file, replace the paths with your settings where necessary.